apache/flink/docs/apis/common/index.md

   .reduceGroup(/*do something*/);
 {% endhighlight %}

-while a a key can be specified on a DataStream using
+while a key can be specified on a DataStream using
 {% highlight java %}
 DataStream<...> input = // [...]
 DataStream<...> windowed = input